mdhumphries/NetworkNoiseRejection/README.md

-Network Noise Rejection
+Spectral estimation for detecting network structure
 ============================

-MATLAB toolbox for finding and rejecting noise in networks
+MATLAB toolbox for finding low-dimensional structure in networks using spectral estimation

-Accompanies the paper "Spectral rejection for testing hypotheses of structure in networks": https://arxiv.org/abs/1901.04747
+Accompanies the paper "Spectral estimation for detecting low-dimensional structure in networks using arbitrary null models": https://arxiv.org/abs/1901.04747

 ## Code
 The core functions are in the folder Network_Spectra_Functions/